Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 Sanity test list to perform on several platforms prior to release.

 # 1. Setup / Test Data
+#### General comments
+- Test the app on at least on Windows and Android

+#### Prepare device for tests
+- Delete (or rename) DSA data folder (/ArcGIS/Runtime/Data) so that it can be recreated
+  - On Android, do this by opening the App Info (long press on the app icon and choose 'info'), scroll down and tap on Storage, tap Clear data.
+- Open the DSA app
+  - [ ] You should be prompted to download the default configuration from Esri.
+Click Yes
+- Click OK on the Error dialog that the GPX file is missing
+  - [ ] You should be brought to the Configurations page and see the data downloading
+- Wait for the data to download.
+Once it's done downloading, tap "Close App" (the app needs to reload to read the data)
+- tap "OK" to confirm closing the app
+- Open the app
+  - [ ]  Confirm the default data is shown in the app (topo basemap is drawn, datasets are available in `Local Data` panel)

 # 2. Map Toolbar
 ## Table of Contents